-The real twist came, however, when the defense revealed its case: Lyle and Erik, sexually, physically and emotionally abused by their parents since they were children, had acted in tormented self-defense.
+The real twist came, however, when the defense revealed its case: Lyle and Erik had acted in tormented self-defense because their parents sexually, physically and emotionally abused by their them since they were children.

 Lyle testified in September 1993 that both parents sexually abused him, his father when he was between 6 and 8 years old, and Kitty would bathe him and have him get into bed with her up until he was 13, after which she continued to "harass" him and be inappropriate.
 His parents continued to be violent with him into his late teens, Lyle said.
 When he started dating, Kitty would call his girlfriends "gold diggers" and "bimbos," he added.

 One of the most memorable pieces of testimony, one that made it into the TV movie, was Lyle's recollection of Kitty ripping off his hair piece during an argument five days before the murder.
 He claimed that was the first time Erik saw him without his toupee, after which the teen cried and revealed to him that Jose was still sexually abusing him, Lyle testified.
 (An ex-girlfriend of Lyle's, Jamie Pisarcik, would testify that Erik had talked about Lyle wearing a hairpiece much earlier that year.
 Pisarcik and Lyle reconciled after his parents were killed, but she ended it in December after finding out he and his brother had pulled the triggers, after which she sold a ring he'd given her and kept the cash.
 She also testified that when Lyle told her about the abuse in a phone call from jail, she said she didn't believe him.)

 "I had dismissed what had happened to me as something that happened to little boys," Lyle said in court.
 Together, he and Erik planned to confront their dad.